CapgeminiCisRedTeam/Disclosure/Readme.md

 # 🛡️ Capgemini Italy Red Team CVE Repository 🛡️

 Welcome to the repository of Vulnerability Notes (CVEs) published by the **Capgemini Italy Red Team**!
 In this repository, we share information about vulnerabilities discovered and analyzed by our cybersecurity team.
-We have over 50 vulnerabilities currently under responsible disclosure programs, all waiting to be disclosed.
+We have **more than 50 vulnerabilities** currently under responsible disclosure programs, all waiting to be disclosed.
 Stay tuned for more!

 ## 📋 List of CVEs